triciasawyer/Reading-notes-401/prep-work.md

 ## Prep: Data Structures and Algorithms

 **What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?**
+What are the operations going to perform and how often they are going to be executed.
+Keep in mind that there are several ways of executing something.

 **How can we ensure that we’ll avoid an infinite recursive call stack?**
 You need at least one branch (with an if/else statement) that does not make a recursive call.
 Branches without recursive calls are called base cases, and branches with recursive calls are called recursive cases.